NEPTA

 NEPTA holds a spring conference each year at one of the member institutions.
 This conference is unique, in that it is a conference organized by tutors and facilitated by peer tutors.
-This year, the conference will be held at UMass Lowell, on Saturday, Febuary 22nd.
+A big thank you to UMass Lowell for hosting the conference this year.

 NEPTA Steering Committee